Howl-O-Scream: Busch Gardens Tampa Bay

-A small fire started in the front of "The Hunted" haunted house one evening about halfway through the run.
-The house was evacuated and closed while it checked and aired out; no injuries were reported and the house reopened within a matter of hours.
-The fire was traced to a guest's cigarette, put out carelessly on a burned prop couch in the opening hallway of the house.
-Security in the lines was increased to avoid further incidents.
+2005 featured six haunted houses, five scare zones and two shows.
+In 2005, a small fire started in the front of "The Hunted" haunted house.
+The building was evacuated and closed, and no injuries were reported.
+The haunted house reopened within a matter of hours.
+The fire was traced to a guest's cigarette, put out carelessly on a prop couch.